Helping Parents Equip Their Teens To Succeed In High School And Prepare For College

 So, my plan was to start working smarter by developing new skills and improving my current skills.

-I prayed for wisdom and started honing my time management and organizational skills.
+I started honing my time management and organizational skills.

 I then developed my problem-solving and critical thinking skills.